SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_trial/3_get_trial.md

 1. Visit https://www.sap.com/ and click the **Log On** icon in the upper-right corner.

-2. If you already have an SAP account (e.g. a P, S, C, D or I number) click `Log in` and provide username and password.
+2. If you already have an SAP account (e.g., a P, S, C, D, or I number), click `Log in` and provide your username and password.

 3. If you do not have an account yet, provide your registration information and click `Submit` to create an account.